-- (h) to review and approve in advance any and all proposals under which the independent auditors would provide "permissible non-audit services" to the Funds or to the investment adviser (not including any sub-adviser whose role is primarily portfolio management and that is sub-contracted or overseen by the investment adviser) or any entity controlling, controlled by, or under common control with the investment adviser that provides ongoing services to the Funds if those permissible non-audit services relate directly to the operations and financial reporting of the Funds;5 - (1) the Audit Committee may appoint one or more of its members to act as its delegee in pre-approving audit and/or any permissible non-audit services (the "Delegee").
+- (h) to review and approve in advance any and all proposals under which the independent auditors would provide "permissible non-audit services" to the Funds or to the investment adviser (not including any sub-adviser whose role is primarily portfolio management and that is sub-contracted or overseen by the investment adviser) or any entity controlling, controlled by, or under common control with the investment adviser that provides ongoing services to the Funds if those permissible non-audit services relate directly to the operations and financial reporting of the Funds; - the Audit Committee may appoint one or more of its members to act as its delegee in pre-approving audit and/or any permissible non-audit services (the "Delegee").
 Any such approval by a Delegee shall be reported to the Audit Committee at its next scheduled meeting.
-The Delegee may also approve services which are determined by such member to be within the "de minimis exception" provided by rule or regulation; - (2) permissible non-audit services also may be pre-approved in accordance with policies and procedures adopted by the Board; and - (3) the Audit Committee shall communicate any pre-approval made by it or a Delegee to the Funds' management, who will ensure that the appropriate disclosure is made in the Funds' annual and semi-annual reports to shareholders, and other documents as required under the federal securities laws. - (i) to consider whether the provision of any permissible non-audit services to the Funds' investment adviser and its related parties by the independent auditors is compatible with maintaining the independent auditors' independence; - (j) to review the hiring of employees or former employees of the Funds' independent auditors by the Funds' investment adviser and its affiliates; - (k) to meet at least annually with the Funds' independent auditors, including private meetings, (i) to review the results of the audit, the annual financial statements of each Fund, any critical or significant accounting policies underlying the statements, and their presentation to the public in the annual report, Form N-CEN and Form N-CSR; (ii) to discuss any matters of concern relating to the Funds' financial statements, including any adjustments to such statements recommended by the independent auditors, or other results of the audit(s); (iii) to consider the independent auditors' comments with respect to the Funds' financial policies, procedures and internal accounting controls and Fund management's responses thereto; (iv) to review all non-audit services provided to any investment company complex (as defined in Regulation S-X, Rule 2-01(f)(14)) to which the Funds belong that were not pre-approved by the Audit Committee; (v) to review all material written communications between Fund management and the independent auditors; (vi) to review all material accounting treatments discussed with Fund management, including the ramifications thereof and the treatment preferred by the independent auditors; (vii) to review the form of opinion the independent auditors propose to render to the Board and shareholders; and (viii) to review any other information presented by the independent auditors pursuant to their obligations under PCAOB Auditing Standard 1301; - (l) to receive information on and review the fees charged by the independent auditors for audit and non-audit services provided to the Funds as well as permissible non-audit services provided to the investment adviser or any entity controlling, controlled by, or under common control with the investment adviser that provides ongoing services to the Funds if those services relate directly to the operations and financial reporting of the Funds; - (m) to investigate improprieties or suspected improprieties in Fund operations, including, but not limited to, any significant unusual transactions or evidence of fraud, whether or not material, that involves Fund management or other employees who have a significant role in a Fund's internal control over financial reporting;
+The Delegee may also approve services which are determined by such member to be within the "de minimis exception" provided by rule or regulation; - (2) permissible non-audit services also may be pre-approved in accordance with policies and procedures adopted by the Board; and - (3) the Audit Committee shall communicate any pre-approval made by it or a Delegee to the Funds' management, who will ensure that the appropriate disclosure is made in the Funds' annual and semi-annual reports to shareholders, and other documents as required under the federal securities laws. - (i) to consider whether the provision of any permissible non-audit services to the Funds' investment adviser and its related parties by the independent auditors is compatible with maintaining the independent auditors' independence; - (j) to review the hiring of employees or former employees of the Funds' independent auditors by the Funds' investment adviser and its affiliates; - (k) to meet at least annually with the Funds' independent auditors, including private meetings, (i) to review the results of the audit, the annual financial statements of each Fund, any critical or significant accounting policies underlying the statements, and their presentation to the public in the annual report, Form N-CEN and Form N-CSR; (ii) to discuss any matters of concern relating to the Funds' financial statements, including any adjustments to such statements recommended by the independent auditors, or other results of the audit(s); (iii) to consider the independent auditors' comments with respect to the Funds' financial policies, procedures and internal accounting controls and Fund management's responses thereto; (iv) to review all non-audit services provided to any investment company complex (as defined in Regulation S-X, Rule 2-01(f)(14)) to which the Funds belong that were not pre-approved by the Audit Committee; (v) to review all material accounting treatments discussed with Fund management, including the ramifications thereof and the treatment preferred by the independent auditors; (vii) to review the form of opinion the independent auditors pursuant to their obligations under PCAOB Auditing Standard 1301; - (1) to receive information on and review the fees charged by the independent auditors for audit and non-audit services provided to the Funds as well as permissible non-audit services provided to the investment adviser or any entity controlling, controlled by, or under common control with the investment adviser that provides ongoing services to the Funds if those services relate directly to the operations and financial reporting of the Funds; - (m) to investigate improprieties or suspected improprieties in Fund operations, including, but not limited to, any significant unusual transactions or evidence of fraud, whether or not material, that involves Fund management or other employees who have a significant role in a Fund's internal control over financial reporting;